Support Basis: Fast Attention Beyond Bounded Entries: INTRODUCTION

-Beyond the optimization contribution of Theorem~\ref{thm:attention_approximation_bucketing_informal}, our result also provides a theoretical justification for why polynomial attention performs well in practice.
+\end{theorem} Beyond the contribution in attention approximation, our result also provides a theoretical justification for why polynomial attention performs well in practice.
 While \cite{kmz24} proposes a fast algorithm to approximate a polynomial attention and empirically demonstrates its effectiveness on downstream tasks, a theoretical explanation for this success remains lacking.